amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

      A real-world application using counters, FSM, comparators, and multiplexers to manage the timing and state transitions of traffic lights at a 4-way intersection.
 The system ensures smooth transitions between red, yellow, and green lights to efficiently control traffic flow.

+#### Day-21: UART (Universal Asynchronous Receiver/Transmitter)UART:
+     Implemented a UART module for asynchronous serial communication between devices.
+     The transmitter (TX) converts parallel data into serial form, and the receiver (RX) converts received serial data back into parallel form.
+Used in embedded systems for serial data transmission and reception.